 The Judge may choose to award alimony for a fixed number of years or it may be awarded for life.
 If there is any rule of thumb, many attorneys advise to expect a time period for spousal support for half the duration of the marriage, meaning a 10 year marriage equates to 5 years of alimony.
 The dependent spouse may not receive any alimony if they engaged in Illicit sexual behavior prior to the date of separation of the parties.

 In a nutshell, alimony is based on the financial need of the dependent spouse and the ability of the supporting spouse to pay.
-The death or either party or cohabitation by the dependent spouse is generally grounds for automatic termination of spousal support.
+In addition the Judge and county make a huge difference as some Judges and some counties like to award spousal support and some do not.
+The death or either party or cohabitation by the dependent spouse is generally grounds for automatic termination of court ordered spousal support.